stevevib/Hubitat/Drivers/OnkyoMultiZoneAVR/README.md

 # Hubitat Onkyo Multi-Zone AVR Driver

 This driver controls Onkyo network audio video receivers using the Onkyo eISCP protocol over Hubitat's telnet interface.
 The driver supports up to 4 zones (Main and Zones 2-4) by creating a separate child device for each selected zone.
 Please note that only Onkyo 'Network Receiver' models are supported.
-If your receiver have an Ethernet port on the rear panel odds are pretty good it'll work with this driver.
+If your receiver has an Ethernet port on the rear panel odds are pretty good it'll work with this driver.
 <br>
 <br>